This year, it costs about $5,000-8,500, to construct a new deck.

-Here is a quick reference chart to give you a sense of how much you can expect to spend on deck construction.
+Here is a quick reference chart to give you a sense of how much you can expect to spend.
 Keep in mind that these prices are for a deck of basic design (materials and labor ONLY).

 Any additional materials, sealants, stains, etc. are not included.
-Moreover, there will also be additional expenses for building permits and blueprints, if you choose to custom design a deck.
+Moreover, there will also be additional expenses for building permits and blueprints, if you choose to do a custom design.